Joshua Radin: The Fall (2017)

-Radin released a self-produced album titled The Fall on January 27, 2017 through Cadence Music.
+Radin released a self-produced album titled The Fall on January 27, 2017, through Cadence Music.

 Here, Right Now (2019)

-Radin's eighth studio album, Here, Right Now, was released on October 4, 2019 through Nettwerk Music Group.
+Radin's eighth studio album, Here, Right Now, was released on October 4, 2019, through Nettwerk Music Group.
 It was his first album with Nettwerk.
 Here, Right Now features a cover of Tom Petty's I Won't Back Down.

 The Ghost and The Wall (2021)

 Joshua Radin's ninth full-length album, The Ghost and The Wall, was released on July 23, 2021.
-Radin wrote The Ghost and The Wall at his home in Los Angeles in 2020, in isolation during the early days of the Covid-19 pandemic.
+Radin wrote The Ghost and The Wall at his home in Los Angeles in 2020, in isolation during the early days of the COVID-19 pandemic.
 The album was produced remotely via email and text messages with Jonathan Wilson, who also played several instruments on the album.
 The two musicians have never met in person.

+ONE DAY, HOME (2025)

+Radin's tenth studio album, ONE DAY, HOME, was self-released on February 14, 2025.

 Personal life

 Joshua Radin attended Northwestern University, where he met and became friends with Zach Braff.

-Radin became a favorite singer of the American TV host Ellen DeGeneres and he has appeared on several of her shows.
-DeGeneres invited Radin to sing his composition "Today", a favorite song of hers, at her wedding with Portia de Rossi.

 Radin also wrote the song "In Her Eyes" in celebration of his own sister's wedding.

 In addition to his love of music, Radin is an avid traveler.

 Philanthropy

 Radin has been involved with Little Kids Rock, a national nonprofit that provides music education to schools without music programs.
 Radin visited schools in six cities during his 2011 tour in support of The Rock and the Tide to give guitar lessons on the song "Brand New Day", and brought some of the students on stage at his concerts to perform the song with him.
 He did so again in 2015 for his song "Beautiful Day".

-Radin also supports the North Shore Animal League as a celebrity ambassador, donating 100% of the proceeds from his single, "Here, Right Now", to the New York based animal rescue organization.
+Radin also supports the North Shore Animal League as a celebrity ambassador, donating 100% of the proceeds from his single, "Here, Right Now", to the New York-based animal rescue organization.